martinhartt/workshop-intro-to-swift/content/notes/notes.md

 // so doesn’t complain
 ```

-The swift compiler is smart enough to infer a type for the enums.
+The Swift compiler is smart enough to infer a type for the enums.

 ```swift
 enum CardSuit {